Aks-20/AI-ML/README.md

 # AI-ML
-Welcome to the AIML Repository!
+Welcome to the AI/ML Repository!